 Guardian Home Program

-This program allows Foxtail’s breeding dogs to be fostered by loving forever homes while still maintaining status as a breeding dog for a contracted number of litters.
+This program allows Foxtail’s dogs to be adopted by loving forever homes while still maintaining status as a breeding dog for a contracted number of litters.
 The Guardian supports the Breeder’s needs through the Guardian Program.

 Guardian family must live in close proximity to Foxtail Labradors(In the Fort St John area).